-My name is Eric and I’m passionate about the ways which food can open us up to and make us aware of connections we might take for granted: connections to food producers and growers; connections to the environment around us; connections to politics, power, and history; and connections to one another.
+My name is Eric (pronouns: he/him) and I’m passionate about the ways which food can open us up to and make us aware of connections we might take for granted: connections to food producers and growers; connections to the environment around us; connections to politics, power, and history; and connections to one another.

 My background is in writing and editing; during my seven years as a PhD student, I founded and edited a leading open-access journal in my academic field, worked as a freelance copyeditor, and authored or co-authored numerous books and articles both in academia and in popular media.